joaopizani/env.gnu-screen-shared/README.md

 accesses.
 But if you don't pass a parameter, the guest account is assumed to be the same as the one of the user running the script.

-The keys are intended to be "temporary", meaning that you should often generate a new pair using the script and give the private key it to whoever you want to be able to access your shared sessions.
+The keys are intended to be "temporary", meaning that you should **very often** generate a new pair using the script and give the private key it to whoever you want to be able to access your shared sessions.
 Some comments about security:
   1. You can use a passphrase or not to encrypt the private key.
-It does not matter that much, because at the end of the day you can generate new keys very often, making the system behave as a "one-time-key-like" system.
+It does not matter _that much_, because at the end of the day you are supposed to generate new keys very often, making the system behave as a "one-time-key-like" system.
+If you decide to use a passphrase, choose, for example, something that you and your remote guest both ALREADY know, but is hard to guess.
   2. To "revoke access" of old keys, you just go to your authorized_keys file and delete the lines refering to the keys you think are too old (Each key is identified by the date in which it was created).
   3. The access line that's added to the guest user's authorized_keys file allows ONLY to join a currently-running Screen multiuser session.
-It allows no port forwarding, no X11 forwarding, no other commands, basically NOTHING ELSE.
+It allows no shell access, no port forwarding, no X11 forwarding, no other commands, basically NOTHING ELSE.

 Quick tutorial on practical usage
 ---------------------------------